minhhoangbui/minhhoangbui.github.io/_posts/2018-2-25-improvement-distributed-training.md

 and to some extent, means a worse generalization.

-> While distributed synchronous SGD is now commonplace, no existing results show that validation accuracy can be maintained with minibatches as large as 8192 or that such high-accuracy models can be trained in such short time.
+> While distributed synchronous SGD is now commonplace, no existing results show that validation accuracy can be maintained with mini-batches as large as 8192 or that such high-accuracy models can be trained in such short time.

 Nonetheless, limiting the batch size is really a waste since the hardwares are more and more powerful and distributed computing is available.
 In this circumstance, Facebook tries to *demonstrate the feasibility of and to communicate